zagorec92/VacationCalendar/README.md

  * Config (frontend) - API url is in service and it should be in config
  * CSS styles reorganization - most of the styles are in App.css, it is not very easy to find what you want
  * Some strange SQL error is thrown when starting the application for the first time, but DB gets created and initial data is seeded, so this is not a priority
+ * Unit test project - should this be explained at all?